winitzki/scall/tutorial/programming_dhall.md

 let TreeNat = ∀(r : Type) → (Natural → r) → (r → r → r) → r
 ```

-The task is to compute various numerical measures characterizing the tree's data.
+The present task is to compute various numerical measures characterizing the tree's data.

 We will consider three possible size computations: